camunda/camunda-modeler-token-simulation-plugin/README.md

 ## How to use

-1. Download and copy this repository into the `plugins` directory of the Camunda Modeler
+1. Download and copy this repository into the `plugins` directory of the Camunda Modeler.
+Directory should look like plugins/plugin/
 2. Start the Camunda Modeler
 3. Simulate tokens in a regular BPMN tab